Semilinear Transformations in Coding Theory: A New Technique in Code-Based Cryptography: Security analysis

-A legitimate message receiver can always recover the plaintext in polynomial time, while an adversary trying to obtain the plaintext has to deal with the so-called RSD problem introduced in Section \ref{section3}.
-In what follows, we mainly talk about how to convert our proposal into an RSD instance.
+A legitimate message receiver can always recover the plaintext in polynomial time, while an adversary without the private key has to deal with the underlying RSD problem presented in Section \ref{section3}.
+Attacks that aim to recover the plaintext directly by solving the RSD problem are called generic attacks, the complexity of which only relates to the parameters of the cryptosystem.
+In what follows, we will show how to establish a connection between our proposal and the RSD problem.